Defining Moments: Capturing our changing world

 July 10, 2014 -- Updated 1213 GMT (2013 HKT)

 JULY 28 - GAZA: Palestinian girls celebrate the first day of Eid al-Fitr in Jabalia refugee camp where dozens of families have fled their homes in fear of airstrikes.
 The three-day holiday marks the end of the Muslim fasting month of Ramadan.
 The ongoing Gaza conflict has dampened celebrations but the U.N.
 Security Council has called for an immediate humanitarian cease-fire.

 Free at last

-Editor's note: Each day, CNN brings you an image capturing a moment to remember, defining the present and claiming its place in history.
-The photographs we select will look ahead to the future and chronicle our changing world.
+Editor's note: Each day, CNN brings you an image capturing a moment to remember, defining the present in our changing world.
+The photographs we select look at the many faces of humanity, chronicling the lives of people around the globe.